cor-mobile-robotics/docker_intro/docs/docker_management.md

 ```
 docker images
 ```
-this will show all base images, layers and final images that are tagged by a name
+this will show all base images, layers and final images that are tagged by a name.

 TO DO: example images